NCAR/ADF/README.md

 ## Troubleshooting

-Any problems or issues with this script should be posted on the DiscussCESM CAM forum located online [here](https://xenforo.cgd.ucar.edu/cesm/forums/cam.133/).
+Any problems or issues with this software should be posted on the ADF discussions page located online [here](https://github.com/NCAR/ADF/discussions).

 Please note that registration may be required before a message can be posted.
 However, feel free to search the forums for similar issues